:: virtual :: Fleece ProcessingLearn how to process a wool fleece into fiber ready for spinning.

 Saturday - SEPT 19 // 9-11:30AM

-Price includes thoughtfully sourced materials (no additional materials fees).
-You will leave the class with your own fiber (cleaned and prepared by you!).
-Students also get a one-time use 15% off discount card for use during and up to two weeks following the last class session!
+This is a beginner class - no previous skills required.
+Price includes thoughtfully sourced materials (no additional materials fees) that will be available for pick-up or delivery to you (locally via e-bike and otherwise via USPS - shipping costs are not included in the workshop fee) in advance of the workshop.
+Your fee includes a big pile of your own fiber (cleaned and prepared by you!) as well as a beautiful set of Ashford Hand Carders.
+Students also get a one-time use 15% off discount card for use during and up to two weeks following the last class session.

 CANCELLATION POLICY // Wild Hand is happy to offer a store credit refund for cancellations made a week or more in advance.
 For cancellations made less than a week in advance we can offer a 50% store credit refund.